LeoFC97/deliveryMuch/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine, for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install it You must install node.js, docker and docker-compose.

 ```
 Give examples
+I strongly recommend downloading the LTS versions from: https://nodejs.org/en/ and https://www.docker.com/products/docker-desktop
 ```

 ### Installing